 Reconciliation

 ACU acknowledges that in Winnipeg our credit union operates on Treaty One land; homeland of the Anishinaabe, Cree, Oji-Cree, Ojibway, Dakota, and Dene Peoples, and the homeland of the Red River Metis.
-In Thompson and Gillam, we operate on Treaty Five land.
+In Thompson, we operate on Treaty Five land.

 We respect the treaties, the land and the water that sustain us.
 It is our responsibility to understand the meaning of the treaties, to learn about the truth of our history, and to dedicate ourselves to reconciliation.